NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * The placement and design of the buttons to add custom filters and reset them have been updated. <!--PEAR-2059-->
 * __Clinical Data Analysis__:
     * The y-axis of histograms will now only display integers for case counts. <!--PEAR-2087-->
-    * The rounding of numbers displayed in th etool has been improved. <!--PEAR-1040-->
+    * The rounding of numbers displayed in the tool has been improved. <!--PEAR-1040-->
 * __Case Summary Page__:
     * Information about Other Clinical Attributes has been added to the Clinical section.
 Additionally, deprecated properties have been removed from the Follow-Ups table. <!--PEAR-1983-->
     * Sample Type, Sample Type ID, and Composition have been removed from the Biospecimen tree's Samples table.
 Additionally, the table has been updated with the addition of Specimen Type. <!--PEAR-2042-->